Solid-state electrolyte: Composite polymer electrolytes

 Composite polymer electrolytes (CPEs) present a promising solution to address the limitations of traditional inorganic solid electrolytes (ISEs), such as garnet-based (LLZO) and sulfide-based (LGPS) materials, which often exhibit poor mechanical compatibility with lithium electrodes and high interfacial resistance.
 CPEs, also referred to as composite solid electrolytes (CSEs) in some literature, integrate small inorganic particles into a polymeric matrix, thereby combining the high ionic conductivity of inorganic phases with the flexibility and enhanced electrode compatibility of polymers.

 The inorganic fillers incorporated into the polymer matrix can be categorized as either inert or active.
-Inert fillers, such as Al₂O₃, TiO₂, and SiO₂, primarily function to reduce the crystallinity of the polymer matrix and improve mechanical strength, thereby suppressing lithium dendrite growth.
-For instance, studies have demonstrated that incorporating SiO₂ into a PEO-based electrolyte significantly enhances its thermal stability and mechanical strength, leading to extended cycle life in lithium symmetric cells.
+Inert fillers, such as Al_{2}O_{3}, TiO_{2}, and SiO_{2}, primarily function to reduce the crystallinity of the polymer matrix and improve mechanical strength, thereby suppressing lithium dendrite growth.
+For instance, studies have demonstrated that incorporating SiO_{2} into a PEO-based electrolyte significantly enhances its thermal stability and mechanical strength, leading to extended cycle life in lithium symmetric cells.
 Active fillers, which include fast-ion conductors like LLZO, LLTO, and LATP, not only reinforce the polymer matrix but also provide additional pathways for lithium-ion conduction, thereby increasing the overall ionic conductivity of the electrolyte.
-A notable example is the use of electrospun LATP nanosheets within a PVDF matrix, which established continuous ion transport channels and achieved a high ionic conductivity of 6.15×10⁻⁴ S cm⁻¹ at room temperature.
-Structural design strategies, such as constructing three-dimensional fiber networks using materials like PAN/LLZTO, have been employed to create continuous Li⁺ transport channels within PEO-based CPEs, further enhancing ionic conductivity and mechanical properties.
+A notable example is the use of electrospun LATP nanosheets within a PVDF matrix, which established continuous ion transport channels and achieved a high ionic conductivity of 6.15×10^{−4} S/cm at room temperature.
+Structural design strategies, such as constructing three-dimensional fiber networks using materials like PAN/LLZTO, have been employed to create continuous Li^{+} transport channels within PEO-based CPEs, further enhancing ionic conductivity and mechanical properties.

 By mitigating the rigid interfacial contact issues inherent in pure ISEs and offering superior processability, CPEs effectively lower interfacial resistance and contribute to more stable cycling performance in all-solid-state lithium metal batteries.